-Do I need to register through my college email ID or can I use my personal email ID?
-Only your college email ID should be used for registration.
+Do I need to register through my college email ID or can I use my personal email ID as well?
+Only college email ID should be used for registration for all team members.
 Please don’t use your personal email ID.

 What if my submission exceeds the file size limit?
 The entry will be disqualified.
 Please ensure the files submitted are within the size limitation shared.
 For the first round, file size for the submission shouldn’t exceed 10MB.